LordAizen1/Multi-Scan-App/README.md

 # MultiScan App

 MultiScan is an Android application that combines document scanning and landmark recognition capabilities.
+Built with Jetpack Compose for a modern UI and TensorFlow Lite for landmark recognition, this project showcases advanced Android development skills.

 ## Features